Assistant Professor of English

 - BA (English) Mount Holyoke College, 1993

 Dr. Mastrangelo’s research interests include the teaching of writing at 19th century women’s colleges, women’s rhetorical practices relating to war and peace, and the early standardization of writing courses in the United States.
-Dr. Mastrangelo’s latest research project tracks the rhetorical assumptions in community cookbooks.
+Dr. Mastrangelo’s recent research projects track the rhetorical assumptions in community cookbooks and the use of motherhood in World War I. Most recently, her essay “Changing Ideographs of Motherhood: Defining and Conscribing Women’s Rhetorical Practices in World War I” won Honorable Mention for the Theresa J. Enos Essay Award.

 “Writing a Progressive Past: Women Teaching and Writing in the Progressive Era.”
 Anderson, SC: Parlor Press, 2012